What Else Is There?: Response

 The single was officially released on 5 December 2005 in the UK.
 The single had a limited release on 21 November 2005 to promote the upcoming album.
 On the UK Singles Chart, it peaked at number 32, while on the UK Dance Chart, it reached number one.

 Music video

 The music video was directed by Martin de Thurah.
 It features Norwegian model Marianne Schröder who is shown lip-syncing Dreijer's voice.
 Schröder is depicted as a floating woman traveling across stormy landscapes and within empty houses.
 Dreijer makes a cameo appearance as a woman wearing an Elizabethan ruff while dining alone at a festive table.

 Movie spots

 The song is also featured in the movie Meet Bill as characters played by Jessica Alba and Aaron Eckhart smoke marijuana while listening to it.
 It is also part of the end credits music of the film Cashback.

+It also features in the survival thriller 'Breaking Surface' (2020).